JerryI/wl-tds-tools/README.md

 # Time-Domain Spectroscopy Tools 🧰
 A small library for high-precision material parameter extraction from time-domain THz signals, written in Wolfram Language 🐺 and OpenCL 🏎️

-*Developed at Augsburg University, Germany 🇩🇪*
+*Developed at University of Augsburg, Germany 🇩🇪*

 <h4>Beta testing ♲</h4>